Towards annotation-efficient segmentation via image-to-image translation: Experiments

-The first column in Figure~\ref{fig:brats_translation} reveals an artifact of distribution imbalance where a rare truncated input slice is transformed into a common non-truncated slice.
+Image translation and segmentation examples are shown in Fig.~\ref{fig:translation}, left.
+As shown in the figure, tumors were well removed by image-to-image translation.
+Furthermore, the residual output is similar to the segmentation output which supports our conjecture that this translation is similar to segmentation.
+Some of the sequences (T1, T1c, T2) result in fairly complicated residuals that are nonetheless correctly reinterpreted as segmentations via the residual decoder.
+The first column in Fig.~\ref{fig:translation} reveals an artifact of distribution imbalance where a rare truncated input slice is transformed into a common non-truncated slice.
 Artifacts of this sort are particularly common when there is an imbalance in the distribution of slice sizes between P and A (which we try to avoid).
-Ideally, entire brain volumes would be used as inputs instead of slices.
+Ideally, entire brain volumes would be used as inputs instead of slices as performed here.